5.3.1 Visual and applied arts

 After the considerable attention towards contemporary arts brought about by the fascist minister Giuseppe Bottai (see chapter 1), there has been a long gap in government consideration during the entire second half of the past century.

 The only legislative measure directly supporting contemporary creation in the visual arts at the national level was Law 717/1949, a modification of a 1942 Law providing for the allocation of 2% of the costs of capital investment in public buildings to "embellish" the buildings by works of contemporary artists to be chosen by public competition (see chapter 8.1).
 The law, though subsequently again modified in 1960 and in 1997, was rarely implemented, and the selection criteria have been much questioned.
 The last of several attempts to reform Law 717 has been accomplished by Minister Bondi in the frame of his Draft Law on Architectural Quality adopted by the Cabinet in September 2008 and still at the Parliamentary stage (see chapter 5.3.5).
-The highlights of this proposed reform is the replacement of the obsolete concept of ex post "embellishment" of buildings by the concept of a full integration of the artistic and architectural aspects since the building's planning procedure.
+The highlights of this proposed reform was the replacement of the obsolete concept of ex post "embellishment" of buildings by the concept of a full integration of the artistic and architectural aspects since the building's planning procedure.
 Moreover, the 2% requirement would have been made compulsory, by preventing the building plan to be adopted in its absence.

 Another legacy of the already quoted pre-war attention to the visual arts had been the introduction of droit de suite on further sales of works of art, as a part of the Copyright Law 633/1941 (see chapter 5.1.7).Italian artists, though, had to wait for the initiative of the European Union to see it finally implemented after about three quarters of a century.
 The law came into force thanks to Leg.
 Decree 118/2006 –a follow up of the European Directive 84/200 – whereas the related implementing regulation was adopted at the end of 2007 (see chapter 5.1.7).